Abeldlp/fullstacktest/README.md

 ### `git clone https://github.com/Abeldlp/fullstacktest.git`

+once downloaded travel to the repository.

+### `cd fullstacktest`

 ### 3. Step Three

-Once the folders are downloaded, download the node modules for the dependencies.
+Install the dependencies for the backend.

 ### `npm install`

+Install the dependencies for the frontend.

+### `cd client`

+### `npm install`

 ### 4. Step Four

-Once everything is set-up run the server on the terminal.
+Once everything is set-up open a new terminal and got to the root folder.
+(This is with the terminal you just opened, the other one must remain in the client folder)

+### `cd fullstacktest`

 ### `nodemon server`

 **Note: The server runs on server `8000`, if you want to change it, go to server.js and change the PORT.**

-Open a new terminal and leave the server running.

 ### 5. Step Five

-On the new terminal, go to your project folder, access the client and run the frontend
+With the first terminal you had (currently in the client directory) start the frontend development server.

-### `cd client`

 ### `npm start`

 Your default browser should open and start running on port 3000

+Now locally you are using your port 3000 to serve the backend and the port 8000 to serve the backend.

+Additionally, if you want to run new test files.
+Create the files on the src folder.

+### `npm test`